cambiotraining/bacterial-genomics/materials/07-bacqc.md

 - `-profile singularity` - indicates we want to use the _Singularity_ program to manage all the software required by the pipeline (another option is to use `docker`).
 See [Data & Setup](../setup.md) for details about their installation.
 - `--max_memory` and `--max_cpus` - sets the available RAM memory and CPUs.
 You can check this with the commands `free -h` and `nproc --all`, respectively.
 - `--input` - the samplesheet with the input files, as explained above.
-- `--kraken2db` - the path to the directory containing the `Kraken 2` database files.
+- `--kraken2db` - the path to the directory containing the Kraken2 database files.
-- `--brackendb` - the path to the directory containing the `Kraken 2` database files.
+- `--brackendb` - the path to the directory containing the Kraken2 database files.
 - `--genome_size` - the estimated genome size of your samples - `fastq-scan` uses this to calculate the depth of coverage across the genome.

 :::{.callout-exercise}
 #### Running bacQC

-- Your first task is to run the `bacQC` pipeline on your data.
+Your first task is to run the `bacQC` pipeline on your data.
 In the folder `scripts` (within your analysis directory) you will find a script named `01-run_bacqc.sh`.
 This script contains the code to run `bacQC`.

-Edit this script, adjusting it to fit your input files and the estimated genome size of _M. tuberculosis_.
+- Edit this script, adjusting it to fit your input files and the estimated genome size of _M. tuberculosis_.

-- Now, run the script using `bash scripts/01-run_bacqc.sh`.
+- Run the script using `bash scripts/01-run_bacqc.sh`.

 - If the script is running successfully it should start printing the progress of each job in the bacQC pipeline.
 This will take a little while to finish. <i class="fa-solid fa-mug-hot"></i>